hannomuller/supvervision/README.md

 # Topic for MA thesis

 I offer the supervision of a well-defined computational study that is described below in detail.
-The study aims to answer a scientifically relevant question.
+The study aims to answer a scientifically relevant question and.
+An exceptionally good study can be used as the basis for a publication in collaboration with me.

 ## The family size effect